 At this point, there’s no denying that “checking your privilege” has become a part of the dialog on college campuses.
 And what started as a movement for positive change, has alienated students and created a divide across college campuses.

 But what if there is a way to re-focus the conversation?

-How about instead of focusing on the negative aspects of singling out someone or a group of people, we change the conversation to focus on embracing diversity and creating a safe learning environment for each and every student?
+How about instead of focusing on the negative aspects of singling out someone or a group of people, we change the conversation to focus on embracing diversity in higher education and creating a safe learning environment for each and every student?